ravens/docker-infra-playground/README.md

 I am adding other docker-compose to reflect various tested :
  * [docker-compose -f docker-compose-centos.yml up](./docker-compose-centos.yml) is building a lab with one node booting and kickstarting a CentOS node.
+ * [docker-compose -f docker-compose-ubuntu.yml up](./docker-compose-ubuntu.yml) is building a lab with one node booting and preseeding a Ubuntu 18.04 node.

 ## examples